 Basically, what I am trying to say is that Indiana Jones was right.
 It belongs in a museum.
 It should be taught to children and shared among each of us.
 This is all of ours.
 Not one person.
 Or one country.
 Or one entity.
 This is a work of a genius who was a human being and who, while here, gave us a timeless item that we can all have, and we can all benefit from this being shared among us.

 Is this fair to the artist?
 Eh… Probably not.
 The artist gets screwed here.
 For most of the items I learned of, the artist was long dead and had no real say in their art.

 It is a catch-22.
 For the artist to be loved by many, the artist must give the world his art, thereby not allowing the very art he loves to never truly be his own.

 At what point is the Venus de Milo not really its owner?
 When are Ruth’s bats not his own?
-When Frost’s is books not actually his?
+When are Frost’s books not actually his?
 These things get shared, passed around family members, discussed at tables, and analyzed by the critics, so much that the artist can’t help but feel that their works are not theirs alone.

 The other day I heard on the radio of an item by a famous musician going up for a bid.
 The item and auction are irrelevant, really.
 What matters more is the significance it holds with us.
 I then got to thinking of what I would want to have at an auction like that.